 Chambourcin is one of the more highly rated French hybrids, well known in Muscadet for its good disease-resistance and bold, crimson hue.
-Rare in New Zealand (with less than 3 hectares of bearing vines in 2016), it is most often found as a varietal red in Northland.
+Rare in New Zealand (with 3 hectares of bearing vines in 2017), it is most often found as a varietal red in Northland.

 Grenache, one of the world’s most extensively planted grape varieties, thrives in the hot, dry vineyards of Spain and southern France.
-It is also yielding exciting wines in Australia, especially from old, unirrigated, bush-pruned vines, but is exceedingly rare in New Zealand, with a total producing area in 2016 of 1.2 hectares, almost all in Hawke’s Bay.
+It is also yielding exciting wines in Australia, especially from old, unirrigated, bush-pruned vines, but is exceedingly rare in New Zealand, with a total producing area in 2017 of 1 hectare, all in Hawke’s Bay.

-With a rise from 25 hectares of bearing vines in 1998 to 135 hectares in 2016, this old Bordeaux variety is starting to make its presence felt in New Zealand, where over 70 per cent of all plantings are clustered in Hawke’s Bay (most of the rest are in Auckland).
-It is often used as a blending variety, adding brilliant colour and rich, sweet fruit flavours to its blends with Merlot, Cabernet Sauvignon and Cabernet Franc.
+With a rise from 25 hectares of bearing vines in 1998 to 132 hectares in 2017, this old Bordeaux variety is starting to make its presence felt in New Zealand, where over 75 per cent of all plantings are clustered in Hawke’s Bay (most of the rest are in Auckland).
+It is often used as a blending variety, adding brilliant colour and rich, sweet-fruit flavours to its blends with Merlot, Cabernet Sauvignon and Cabernet Franc.
 Numerous unblended Malbecs have also been released recently, possessing loads of flavour and often the slight rusticity typical of the variety (or at least some of the clones established here).